-1. Washout port

-- 5. Turn the water on. - Start the engine and run it until there are no more clippings that come out from under the machine housing. - 7.
+- 1. Washout port - 5.
+Turn the water on. - 6.
+Start the engine and run it until there are no more clippings that come out from under the machine. - 7.
 Stop the engine. - 8.
 Shut off the water and disconnect the garden hose from the machine. - 9.
-Start the engine and run it for a few minutes to dry the housing to prevent it from rusting. - Allow the engine to cool before storing the machine in an enclosed area.
+Start the engine and run it for a few minutes to dry the underside of the machine to prevent it from rusting. - 10.
+Allow the engine to cool before storing the machine in an enclosed area.